vwolf010/JAFS/README.md

 ####How to use?####

 I will create a kind of manual in the future, for the moment just look at the Main class that I created.

+####To do####
+* Remove unnecessary checks in the code (for example checking if a dir/file name contains a slash in 2 places)
+* Check if all actions are performed in a robust order when doing writes to disk (for example, mark an inode as unused before adjusting the unused map)
+* Add journaling so JAFS has some kind of transaction block mechanism